daboynb/linux_scripts/README.md

 Fix suspend/resume issues on nvme drives.

 # xps_9550.sh
 Fix the issues (suspend/resume & reboot/shutdown) on dell xps 9550 after replacing the ssd with an nvme.
+(For Debian)

 # kernel_check.sh
 Check if the latest kernel is already installed after an update.